 About 80 per cent of the University of Sydney's teaching students had ATARs of 80 or higher.

-And the high-ATAR students will spend their lives working with the low-ATAR students - their 'peers'.
+And the high-ATAR teachers will spend the whole of their working lives struggling with these low-ATAR teachers - their 'peers'.

 It is not easy.